 *Huh — turns out the other one, COL Allen West (who famously shot his service sidearm next to a detainee’s head during an interrogation, thus earning him a one-way ticket out of command) is running for Congress as a Republican.
 Go figure!
 I’m now rooting for him to win, on the principle that if he does, the next House hearing with him and GEN Odierno (who also hung him out to dry) will be hillariously tense.
 As I said, I can’t speak to COL West, but I know if my battalion commander, LTC S—-, were in Congress and GEN Odierno were there…

 I’m looking at a blank screen, with this blinking cursor, because I’m looking at the deep end of the pool, and, like any deep end, it’s just a tiny bit scary.
 I’ll be the first one to tell you that what you’re about to read is long and digressive, so make yourself at home.

 What brought this on, you ask?
 Very simple.
-First you need to take a glance at this post by Kate Sheppard at TAPPED, where she notes that a RAND study just showed that something like 20% of all returning servicemembers from Iraq and Afghanistan (some 300,000 men and women) suffer from depression or PTSD.
+Kate Sheppard at TAPPED notes that a RAND study just showed that something like 20% of all returning servicemembers from Iraq and Afghanistan (some 300,000 men and women) suffer from depression or PTSD.

 Back already?
 Great, because now you need to take a seat.
 Make yourself comfortable, because I’m about to make those numbers just a bit more real for you.